Special Educational Needs and Disability Information Report

 Assessments are made on entry and half-termly/termly throughout the school year to measure the children’s progress against age related expectations.

-Teachers monitor and check progress levels and report to parents formally through termly reports and half-termly parent teacher meetings.
-Meetings with parents/carers are also made at other times as the need arises.
+Teachers monitor and check progress levels and report to parents formally via termly reviews.
+Meetings with parents/carers are at least annually but also made at other times as the need arises.

-Parents/carers are welcome to raise any worries/concerns they have with their child’s key worker, class teacher or learning assistant, the Special Educational Needs and Disability Coordinator (SENDCo) or the Head Teacher
+Parents/carers are welcome to raise any worries/concerns they have with their child’s key worker, class teacher or learning assistant, the Inclusion lead or the Head Teacher.

 How will the early years setting/school staff support my child?

-We provide high quality teaching and learning experiences for all our children.
+We provide high quality teaching and learning experiences for all children.

 We create differentiated learning activities based on the needs of the children in our classes, taking account of their interests.

-Where additional needs have been identified, though consultation with parents and ongoing assessment we provide additional support and interventions intended to help children make the best progress they can – see ‘Wave 2 Provision’ document on our website.
+Where additional needs have been identified, through consultation with parents and ongoing assessment, we provide additional support and interventions intended to help children make the best progress they can – see ‘Wave 2 Provision’ document on our website.

 Any additional support and/or interventions are discussed with parents and closely monitored to ensure they are having the required impact on the child’s learning and achievement.
 If they are not having the desired impact, interventions and support will be adjusted or replaced.
-Our SENDCo leads on this aspect and shares this information with the school governors.
+Our Inclusion Lead advises on this aspect and shares this information with the school governors.

 How will the curriculum be matched to my child’s needs?